“When are you going to stop feeling sorry for yourself and do something?”

 “Whatever.
 Their money’s as good as any woman’s.”

 Emmett: The man who coughs and gets to his feet doesn’t look like he’s definitely gay, though.
-Well, he doesn’t look not gay, so much as he oozes sexuality that’s utterly indifferent to anybody’s tastes but his own perverse appetites.
+Well, he doesn’t look not gay, so much as he oozes sexuality that’s indifferent to anybody’s tastes but his own perverse appetites.

 At least, he normally does.